Peoria Slip and Fall Lawyer

 Paying the Fee If We Win a Settlement

-If we obtain a settlement for you from your insurance company, attorney's fees will be paid by your insurer-- not by you!
-The slip and fall lawyers at Rosenfeld Injury Lawyers are paid only after obtaining compensation from another party on behalf of our clients.
+If we obtain a settlement for you from your insurance company, your insurer will pay attorney’s fees- not you!
+The slip-and-fall lawyers at Rosenfeld Injury Lawyers are paid only after obtaining compensation from another party on behalf of our clients.

-In some cases, no money is owed to our firm, even if we win a case.
-Therefore our fees are paid by the defendants' insurance companies--not you!
+Sometimes, no money is owed to our firm, even if we win a case.
+Therefore our fees are paid by the defendants’ insurance companies–not you!
 These cases are typically resolved to ensure that owed compensation pays for medical expenses, hospital costs, lost earnings, future wages, pain, and suffering.

 Life-Altering Changes

 A slip or fall can quickly change your life, setting you back for months as you recover from your injuries.
-More serious accidents can even result in permanent disability, accompanied by physical and emotional anguish as the victim struggles to cope with the reality of the diminished quality of living.
+More severe accidents can even result in permanent disability, accompanied by physical and emotional anguish as the victim struggles to cope with the diminished quality of living.

 The Peoria County slip and fall attorneys of Rosenfeld Injury Lawyers LLC are committed to leaving no stone unturned when utilizing the many avenues available to recover fair compensation for your injuries.

-We will make sure that you receive no less than what the law allows.
+We will ensure you receive no less than what the law allows.
 Call us at (888) 424-5757 today for a free initial consultation.

 How Slip and Fall Accidents Occur in Peoria

-While slip and fall accidents are more likely on the job, they can also occur when property managers do not take the needed steps to protect their guests from common hazards.
+While slip and fall accidents are more likely on the job, they can also occur when property managers do not take the necessary steps to protect their guests from everyday hazards.

-Poor building maintenance, defective equipment, and property not built to code are all contributors to these types of accidents, and negligent building management needs to be held accountable whenever someone is harmed.
+Poor building maintenance, defective equipment, and property not built to code contribute to these types of accidents, and negligent building management needs to be held accountable whenever someone is harmed.

-Here are the most common causes for slips and falls we've seen:
+Here are the most common causes of slips and falls we’ve seen:

-- Adverse weather: It should go without saying that property managers need to be prepared for inclement weather in our climate.
-Ice and snow are external hazards and can become interior hazards when they are tracked indoors by guests.
+• Adverse weather: It should go without saying that property managers need to be prepared for inclement weather in our climate.
+Ice and snow are external hazards and can become interior hazards when guests track them indoors.
 Management must ensure steps are taken to clear parking lots and sidewalks while laying down materials inside to provide traction when the floors become wet.

-- Defective staircases: Building owners must know any problems with staircases and act on them quickly to ensure that guests do not hurt themselves on broken steps or because of excessive clutter or poor lighting.
+• Defective staircases: Building owners must know of any problems with staircases and act on them quickly to ensure that guests do not hurt themselves on broken steps or because of excessive clutter or poor lighting.

-- Poorly built balconies: A balcony collapse can be devastating, and these incidents occur because of poor construction and maintenance practices.
-Balconies also need adequate guardrails that can bear the weight of the people leaning against them.
+• Poorly built balconies: A balcony collapse can be devastating, and these incidents occur because of poor construction and maintenance practices.
+Balconies also need adequate guardrails to bear the weight of the people leaning against them.

-- Workplace hazards: Employers must also ensure that their workers and guests have access to a safe environment.
-It means warning workers of wet floors and other potential hazards and keeping common areas free of clutter and debris, which may pose a trip or slip hazard.
+• Workplace hazards: Employers must also ensure their workers and guests can access a safe environment.
+It means warning workers of wet floors and other dangers and keeping common areas free of clutter and debris, which may pose a trip or slip hazard.
 Proper guardrails and safety equipment must also be used to minimize the risk of fall accidents.

 Slip and Falls in Nursing Homes